clusterio/clusterio/docs/writing-plugins.md

 },
 ```

-This specifies a request that can be sent from the controller to a slave, and from a slave to an instance.
+This specifies a request that can be sent from the controller to a host, and from a host to an instance.
 The request data must contain the property `verbosity` with an integer number as the value, as well as the `instance_id` property (implied by `forwardTo: "instance"`) and it may also contain a boolean `special` property.
 It also defines that the response sent must contain a `report` property mapping to an array of strings.
-When received by a slave, it will also be forwarded to the instance specified by `instance_id`.
+When received by a host, it will also be forwarded to the instance specified by `instance_id`.

 The following properties are recognized by the Request constructor: